Me: “Okay, coffee’s ready. Can I keep you a bit longer—just a bit?”

 Me: “Fine.
 I’ll type them with my brain temporarily switched off.
 That’s how I survived my R class anyway.”

-Dad: “Don’t turn your brain off while I’m teaching you.
+Dad: “Try not to turn your brain off while I’m teaching you.
 When you add features to R, you use install.packages() and library(). install.packages() installs a package onto your computer, and library() loads that installed package so you can use it.”

 Me: “Got it.
 That actually clears things up a lot.
 I really did think I had to install it every single time.”